appy-one/acebase/README.md

 * **acebase-client**: client to connect to an external AceBase server ([github](https://github.com/appy-one/acebase-client), [npm](https://www.npmjs.com/package/acebase-client))
 * **acebase-core**: shared functionality, dependency of above packages ([github](https://github.com/appy-one/acebase-core), [npm](https://www.npmjs.com/package/acebase-core))

 **IMPORTANT**: AceBase is in beta stage.
-If you run into errors, make sure you have the latest version of each package you are using.
-The database files created by older releases might be incompatible with newer versions, so you might have to start from scratch after updating. **Do not use in production yet**!
+If you run into errors, make sure you have the latest version of each package you are using. ~~The database files created by older releases might be incompatible with newer versions, so you might have to start from scratch after updating.~~ The core functionality and file structures have been stable for quite some time, they are not expected to change in the near future.
+Additionally, from version 1.0.0 on (end of 2020), [semver](https://semver.org/) will be used to prevent breaking changes to impact older code. **Do not use in mission critical projects yet**!

 <a name="prerequisites"></a>
 ### Prerequisites